 The situation is quite different for small ruminants and rural poultry, where the rearing of these animals is seen as an economic venture and tends towards ownership by individuals.
 Small ruminants and poultry may be used as security in cases where inadequate rainfall may fail the subsistence farmer.
 They may also be sold for the purchase of seed and fertilizer during the cropping season and also used in the performance of traditional and religious ceremonies.
 Above all, in most rural families, small ruminants and rural poultry are most likely to be slaughtered and used in the diet as a source of protein than cattle.

-Veterinary services exist in the district.
+Veterinary services exist in the Municipality.
 Apart from vaccinating animals for health reasons, animals, which are to be slaughtered for human consumption, are inspected before they are sold to the public.
-In spite of the availability of the services to farmers, the percentage of vaccinated animals in the district is abysmally low.
-Table 8 indicates this.
+In spite of the availability of the services to farmers, the percentage of vaccinated animals in the Municipality is abysmally low.

-The main market centre in the district is Guhsegu, They attract traders from far and near including Tamale, Yendi and Bolga.
-A variety of goods are sold and bought in these markets including industrial and imported goods like clothing, utensil, bicycles, motor bike parts etc. The district markets are importance centres for agricultural produce such as groundnuts, maize, yams and beans.
+The main market centre in the Municipality is Gushegu, They attract traders from far and near including Tamale, Yendi and Bolga.
+A variety of goods are sold and bought in these markets including industrial and imported goods like clothing, utensil, bicycles, motor bike parts etc. The Municipality's markets are importance centres for agricultural produce such as groundnuts, maize, yams and beans.
 Gushegu market is very strategic in terms of livestock particularly, cattle.
-The Table below shows the movement of livestock in the district.

 As indicated earlier, the level of poverty in the country has declined over the last ten years.
 The Ghana Livings Standards Survey (GLSS) for 1998/99 has shown that overall poverty in the country has declined from 53.7% to 39.5% while extreme poverty has reduced from 36.5% to 26.8%.
 In terms of socio-economic classification of the poor, food crop farmers are the worse hit accounting for 40% of the poor.
 There is also a gender as well as spatial/geographical dimension to the poverty profile of the country.
 With women farmers dominating the food crop cultivation it is certain that they will be the hardest hit.